Hugo-Persson/portfolio/src/content/blog/adding-latex-resume-to-my-website.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+This action is triggered whenever I push changes to files within the cv directory.
+The workflow compiles the LaTeX document, moves the generated PDF to the public directory, commits the new version, and pushes it to my repository.
+The updated PDF is then deployed to Cloudflare Pages, keeping the resume on my website current.

-Then I added a link to the resume on the index of my website next to all the other links
+Finally, I added a link to the resume on the main page of my website.
+This link is placed alongside other links in my site’s navigation, making it easy for visitors to find.

 ```astro
 <IconLink href="/cv.pdf">